First Wooden Driver Head >250cc in Volume/Size

 1997 – GOLFSMITH Bi-Metallic Woods

-A clubhead designer can look at the weight comprised in the hosel of a clubhead in two ways: it could be mass that can be used to assist in reducing a fade or accentuating a draw by helping to move the CG closer to the heel side of the clubhead, or it could be mass that can be eliminated or reduced in some manner and re-distributed in the head to improve perimeter weighting (MOI) or to customize the center of gravity (CG) location.
+A clubhead designer can look at the weight comprised in the hosel of a clubhead in two ways: 1) the weight of the hosel represents mass that could be incorporated to move the CG closer to the heel side of the clubhead, or, 2) it could be mass that can be eliminated or reduced in some manner and re-distributed in the head to improve perimeter weighting (MOI) or to further customize the center of gravity (CG) location.

 Following the latter design concept, the Bi-Metallic woods were a full set of driver and fairway woods in which Wishon designed the body of the woodheads from 17-4 stainless steel and the hosel from high strength 7075-T6 aluminum.
-By creating the hosel from such a light weight material, more weight was able to be moved into the sides of the woodheads to increase the MOI of the heads and offer better off center hit performance than was possible with stainless steel woods made with a conventional stainless steel hosel.
-In addition, because the hosel was made from aluminum, vibration from the head up to the golfer’s hands was also able to be reduced.
+By creating the hosel from such a light weight material, 65% of the weight that would have been used in a hosel of the same 17-4 alloy as the body of the head was able to be moved into the sides of the woodheads to increase the MOI of the heads and offer a little better off center hit performance than was possible with stainless steel woods made with a conventional stainless steel hosel.
+In addition, because the hosel was made from aluminum, vibration from the head up to the golfer’s hands was also reduced.

 First Metal Wood With Titanium Cup-Face Construction